panagiotisrep/panagiotisrep.github.io/README.md

 Hi, I am Panagiotis Repouskos, an aspiring student of GSoC 2019!
-This are the test results for R the project [Geometric sampling, volume and optimization](https://github.com/rstats-gsoc/gsoc2019/wiki/Geometric-sampling,-volume-and-optimization)
+These are the test results for R the project [Geometric sampling, volume and optimization](https://github.com/rstats-gsoc/gsoc2019/wiki/Geometric-sampling,-volume-and-optimization)